Billy1900/GNN-Learning-and-Integration/README.md

 - [Dataset](https://linqs.soe.ucsc.edu/data)
   - [Cora Introduction](https://blog.csdn.net/yeziand01/article/details/93374216)
 - [Deep Graph Library (DGL)](https://github.com/dmlc/dgl)
+- [Graph Neural Networks with Keras and Tensorflow 2.](https://github.com/danielegrattarola/spektral): Spektral is a Python library for graph deep learning, based on the Keras API and TensorFlow 2.
+The main goal of this project is to provide a simple but flexible framework for creating graph neural networks (GNNs).
 ## 6. Other
 ### 6.1 Machine Learning
 - [Research Methods in Machine Learning](https://github.com/Billy1900/GNN-Learning-and-Integration/blob/master/new-in-ml-2019.pdf)